Joechann0831/LFZSSR/README.md

 ## Contact

-If you have any problems about the released code, please do not hesitate to contact me with email (mywander@mail.ustc.edu.cn).
+If you have any problem about the released code, please do not hesitate to contact me with email (mywander@mail.ustc.edu.cn).